New mental health initiative launches at William H. Harsha Lake

 |0

-This work, New mental health initiative launches at William H. Harsha Lake, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, New mental health initiative launches at William H. Harsha Lake, by Katie Chandler, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.